monero-project/monero/contrib/depends/README.md

     make HOST=x86_64-w64-mingw32 -j4

-A prefix will be generated that's suitable for plugging into Bitcoin's configure.
+A toolchain will be generated that's suitable for plugging into Monero's cmake.
 In the above example, a dir named x86_64-w64-mingw32 will be created.
-To use it for Bitcoin:
+To use it for Monero:

-    ./configure --prefix=`pwd`/depends/x86_64-w64-mingw32
+    cmake -DCMAKE_TOOLCHAIN=`pwd`/contrib/depends/x86_64-w64-mingw32

 Common `host-platform-triplets` for cross compilation are: